Bereece/Bereece.github.io/README.md

-# FridaAchieng.github.io
+# frida.github.io
-Data Science Projects
+Data science projects that I have worked on.